 If anyone you know is likely to be at risk during severe cold weather, help them get the advice and support they need.

 There are a number of things that can be done over the colder months to keep warm and healthy.
-Staying warm over winter can help prevent colds, flu and more serious illnesses such as pneumonia.
+Staying warm over winter can help prevent colds, flu and more serious illnesses such as pneumonia, heart attacks, stroke and depression.

 The following groups are more at risk during cold weather periods: